HDF5 data storage

 If the overwrite_file argument of create_simulation is set to true, and the file names are supplemented with a number, the number of the meant file can be specified via the nr argument.

 Per default, the last written snapshot is read.
 The transition keyword allows to read also earlier versions.
-See also Transition for details.
+Alternatively, the comment that was specified when write_snapshot was called can be specified with the comment keyword to read the corresponding snapshot.

 If writeable is set to true, the file is also attached to the simulation and following write_ functions like write_snapshot will be append to the file.